paulduchesne/australian-filmography/README.md

 python3 -m http.server 8642
 ```

-The service should be available at http://localhost:8642/.
+The service should then be available at http://localhost:8642/.